johnbuluba/Yatcobot/docs/config.md

 from unwanted users. (_seconds_)

 - #### max_follows
 The maximum follows the user has.
-If user follows exceeds max_follows the oldests follow will be unfollowed.
+If user follows exceeds max_follows the oldest follow will be unfollowed.